zargony/touch-n-drink/firmware/README.md

 ## Flash Configuration to Device

-Configuration is stored in a separate flash partition (`nvs`) and is therefore unaffected by firmware updates.
+Configuration is stored in a separate flash partition and is therefore unaffected by firmware updates.
 As there is currently no way to change the configuration at runtime, it needs to be flashed to the device manually (once).

 Create a custom configuration, e.g. `config.json`.
 See `config-example.json` for available settings.
 Keep it as small as possible, either by removing all comments and whitespace manually or by using the `jq` tool: